-These charities can offer grants to families of children with cancer.
+There are charities that offer grants to families of children with cancer.

 The Family Fund

-The Family Fund gives grants to lower income families with disabled or seriously ill children.
-It aims to make life easier and more enjoyable by helping to fund things like holidays, washing machines, computers and hospital visiting costs.
+The Family Fund gives grants to lower income families with disabled or seriously ill children or young people, aged 17 or under.
+It aims to improve the lives of low income families by making life easier and more enjoyable by helping to fund things like holidays, washing machines, computers and hospital visiting costs.